Nine Energy Service (NINE)

 Guy Sirkes, Senior Vice President and Chief Financial Officer

-Guy Sirkes assumed the role of Senior Vice President and Chief Financial Officer of Nine Energy Service in April 2020.
-Prior to this, he served as the Vice President of Strategic Development for Nine, where his responsibilities included M&A, strategic development, and financial planning and analysis.
-Before joining Nine in March 2019, Mr. Sirkes was an Executive Director with J.P.
-Morgan's Oil & Gas Investment Banking group from July 2007 to March 2019, where he was involved in executing equity, debt, and M&A transactions, including Nine's initial public offering and the acquisition of Magnum Energy Tools.
+Guy Sirkes was appointed Senior Vice President and Chief Financial Officer in April 2020.
+Before taking on the CFO role, he was the Vice President of Strategic Development for Nine Energy Service, where he oversaw M&A, strategic development, and financial planning and analysis.
+Prior to joining the company in March 2019, Mr. Sirkes was an Executive Director in J.P.
+Morgan's Oil & Gas Investment Banking group from July 2007 to March 2019.
+In this role, he played a key part in executing various equity, debt, and M&A transactions, including Nine Energy Service's initial public offering and the acquisition of Magnum Energy Tools.

 David Crombie, Executive Vice President, Chief Operating Officer